Bone Broth Hot Cocoa

 Can I use chicken bone broth for bone broth hot cocoa?

 Yes, if you want to use chicken bone broth you definitely can!
-I prefer the beef in this recipe as I believe it has a more neutral flavor and the chicken has a more savory flavor.
-At least this is true of the kind I buy, Kettle u0026 Fire!
+I just prefer the beef in this recipe as I believe it has a more neutral flavor and the chicken has a more savory flavor.
+At least this is true of the kind I buy, Kettle and Fire!

 Can I use sugar in place of maple syrup in bone broth hot cocoa?